 Participation in recreational fishing has plateaued since its peak in the late 1980’s.
 While the number of anglers in the United States has stagnated, the proportion of Americans who regularly fish has steadily declined.
-It is imperative that an effort be made to protect our angling traditions and the vital conservation funding that they generate.
+It is imperative that an effort be made to increase angling participation and thereby protect our angling traditions and the vital conservation funding that we generate.

-In an effort to preserve the angling tradition in the United States, state fish and wildlife agencies, sport fishing and boating conservation organizations, and the fishing industry have invested in recruitment, retention and reactivation initiatives.
-Initiatives like the “Fishing Buddy” program in New Jersey allow anglers to purchase licenses at a reduced price for those who have either never bought a fishing license, or have not bought one for several years.
-Wildlife agencies in other states have published long-term recruitment plans, and sport fishing NGOs have conducted in-depth studies of current recruitment and retention trends.
+In an effort to preserve the angling tradition in the United States, state fish and wildlife agencies, sport fishing and boating conservation organizations, and the fishing industry have invested in recruitment, retention and reactivation (R3) initiatives.
+Examples of initiatives include the “Fishing Buddy” program in New Jersey, which allows anglers to purchase licenses at a reduced price for those who have either never bought a fishing license or have not bought one for several years.
+The Future Fishermen Foundation’s, “Hooked on Fishing, Not on Drugs” program is in its 22nd year of introducing kids to fishing as a gateway to a healthier lifestyle.

 Points of Interest